 The Microsoft phone interview went kind of well.
 I was given a fairly easy question, but I didn’t get the answer immediately.
 I suppose it was clear that I was working through the question real-time and not pulling an existing answer out.

-Anyways after that I had an on-campus interview which went fantastic.
+After that I had an on-campus interview with Microsoft which went fantastic.
 I solved the problem easily and the interviewer definitely seemed pleased.

 The last interview was quite odd as well because the interviewer simply lead me out of the building and to the parking lot.
 No ceremonial gesture or gift bag, just essentially “get out”.
 I assumed I didn’t get the job.